 Wei Xiaoguang

-Based in New York, Wei Xiaoguang has shown in a number of group and solo shows in both New York and Beijing.
+Based in New York, Wei Xiaoguang has shown in several group and solo shows in both New York and Beijing.
 Xiaoguang’s paintings have a keen and unsettling sense of humor; his subjects include MoMA PS1 director Klaus Biesenbach, critic Nicolas Bourriaud, and Artist’s Institute director Anthony Huberman.
-More recent works may poke fun at the art institution in a different way, as what appear to be CGI flames engulf Xiaoguang’s canvases.
+More recent works may poke fun at the art institution in a different way, as what appears to be CGI flames engulf Xiaoguang’s canvases.

 Claire Scherzinger